 This year would have marked the festival’s third anniversary, however, like many other events worldwide, the ongoing COVID-19 pandemic unfortunately prevented the festival from going ahead.
 Building upon the success of previous years, 2020’s line up was set to be its biggest to date, celebrating some of the UK’s best known and most celebrated artists, from singer songwriter Rag N Bone Man, to Brit Award winners Rudimental, Becky Hill, Wilkinson, Ms Banks and many more.

 The focus now switches to 2021.
 From 14th to 16th May, Highest Point will return to Williamson Park along with the same artists scheduled to perform at this year’s sadly rescheduled event, for its biggest year to date.
-There are still plenty of artist announcements to come, with Ella Eyre and Sub Focus recently joining the lineup, as well as plans for a brand new stage.
+There are still plenty of artist announcements to come, with the likes of singer-songwriter Ella Eyre recently joining the lineup, as well as plans for a brand new stage.

 Read: 2021 Festivals You Can Already Buy Tickets For